0xERR0R/blocky/docs/configuration.md

 ## Redis

-Blocky can synchronize its cache between multiple instances through redis.
+Blocky can synchronize its cache and blocking state between multiple instances through redis.
 Synchronization is disabled if no address is configured.

 | Parameter                | Type            | Mandatory | Default value | Description                                |